Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Self-Managing DRAM 1 ( )

-\micronew{The MC could fail to retry an \actnack{}'d memory request if an active DRAM row (e.g., in a lock region other than the one targeted by the rejected memory request) precludes retrying the \actnack{}'d memory request every \ARI{}.
+\micronew{The MC could fail to retry an \actnack{}'d memory request if an active DRAM row \atbcr{2}{(other than the one accessed by \actnack{}'d memory request) prevents}\atbcrcomment{4}{you activate a row, it gets nack'd, you activate a row in another lock region, ARI passes, you cannot retry the NACK'd request because you are serving reads to the active row.}\omcrcomment{4}{footnote?}\atbcrcomment{4}{I will add this if you think it is necessary.
+We are running out of space...} retrying the \actnack{}'d memory request every \ARI{}.
 Such retry failures could occur repeatedly and lead to \emph{temporary starvation} of a lock region (i.e., no request targeting that lock region is served for a prohibitively long time).
-Temporary starvation of a lock region is very unlikely to happen because it requires a maintenance mechanism to repeatedly lock the same lock region for maintenance, which is \emph{not} a property of a carefully designed maintenance mechanism.
-Instead, a carefully designed maintenance mechanism alternates between different lock regions every as it performs new maintenance operations (e.g., periodic refresh~\cref{subsec:smd_refresh}).}
+Temporary starvation of a lock region is very unlikely to happen because it requires a maintenance mechanism to repeatedly lock the same lock region for maintenance, which is \omcr{3}{exactly} \atbcr{2}{what} a \omcr{3}{\emph{carefully designed}} maintenance mechanism \omcr{2}{should avoid}.
+Instead, a carefully designed maintenance mechanism \omcrcomment{2}{alternates is likely not a good word} alternates between different lock regions as it performs new maintenance operations (e.g., periodic refresh~\cref{subsec:smd_refresh}).}